excitement-engineer/graphql-iso-date/README.md

 **Input Coercion**

-When expected as an input type, only valid RFC 3339 compliant date strings are accepted.
+When expected as an input type, only RFC 3339 compliant date strings are accepted.
 All other input values raise a query error indicating an incorrect type.

 ### Time